callstack/react-native-builder-bob/README.md

 If your library depends on another react-native library containing native code, you should do the following:

+- **Add the native library to `peerDependencies`**

+  This means that the user will need to install the native library and add it to their `package.json`.
+It makes sure that:

+  - There are no version conflicts if another package also happens to use the same library, or if the user wants to use the library in their app.
+While there can be multiple versions of a JavaScript-only library, there can only be one version of a native library - so avoiding version conflicts is important.
-- Add the native library to `peerDependencies`: This makes sure that there are no conflicts between the version you have specified and the version user has installed (in case they also want to use that library).
-By deferring the installation to the user, it also makes sure the package manager installs it in correct location and that autolinking can work properly.
+  - The package manager installs it in correct location so that autolinking can work properly.

+  Don't add the native library to `dependencies`, otherwise it may cause issues for the user even if it seems to work.

-- Add the native library to `devDependencies`: This makes sure that you can use it for tests, and there are no other errors such as type errors due to the missing module.
+- **Add the native library to `devDependencies`**

+  This makes sure that you can use it for tests, and there are no other errors such as type errors due to the missing module.

-- Add the native library to `dependencies` under `example`: This is equivalent to the consumer of the library installing the dependency, and is needed so that this module is also available to the example app.
+- **Add the native library to `dependencies` in the `package.json` under `example`**

+  This is equivalent to the consumer of the library installing the dependency, and is needed so that this module is also available to the example app.

 ## Development workflow

-To get started with the project, run `yarn` in the root directory to install the required dependencies.
+This project uses a monorepo using `yarn`.
+To setup the project, run `yarn` in the root directory to install the required dependencies.

 ```sh
 yarn